 Provide a Complete VPAT

 VPATs are not subject to copyright laws and are not legally binding documents.
 A VPAT does not contain or disclose proprietary information; rather, quality VPATs will faithfully represent a product's current accessibility conformance, whether accessible or inaccessible.
 The current level of accessibility conformance of a product is readily available to anyone accessing the product's interface.
 Cal State LA will not sign vendor NDAs to receive accessibility conformance documentation.
-Also, the vendors should keep their VPAT current and update it at least annually and always to coincide with product updates.
+Also, the vendors should keep their VPAT current and update it at least annually; VPAT updates should always coincide with product updates.
 At each time of renewal, we will request updated accessibility conformance documentation from the vendor.

-The California State University System, and subsequently, Cal State LA, adhere to WCAG 2.0 AA standards (NOTE: Section 508 standards aligned with the WCAG standards at the last refresh, with an effective date of January 18, 2018).
+The California State University System, and subsequently, Cal State LA, adheres to the WCAG 2.0 AA standard (NOTE: Section 508 standards aligned with the WCAG standards at the last refresh, with an effective date of January 18, 2018).
 Vendors may obtain the latest 508 specific VPAT template from the Information Technology Industry Council.